 Category Archives: Uncategorized

-One of my 2021 goals is to keep a list of my writing activity for each month (here’s last month’s).
-I do so partly as a form of encouragement for myself–to show that I am still able to do some writing despite the energy-sucking terrors of the pandemic (Which is still going on!
-Keep wearingContinue reading “Writing Activity, September 2021”
+Since January 2021, I’ve been keeping a list of my writing activity for each month (here’s last month’s).
+I do so partly as a form of encouragement for myself to show that I am still able to do some writing despite the energy-sucking terrors of our times, and partly as an archive that I canContinue reading “Writing Activity, July 2024”

 Books Acquired Recently